Here’s What the McDonald’s Menu Looked Like the Year You Were Born

 1982: McRib sandwich

 The McRib might never have happened if it weren’t for a chicken shortage in the late 1970s.
 In response to what McDonald’s feared would be a run on McNuggets, the McRib was born…with a one-word slogan that many Gen-Xers will never forget: Chomp.
-And here’s the reason why McRib’s have been a staple ever since.
+There’s a reason why McDonald’s keeps bringing back the McRib.

 1983: Chicken McNuggets

 Chicken McNuggets, served in some local restaurants as early as 1980, were introduced to all McDonald’s locations in 1983.
 What’s better than a good ol’ McNugget?
-Here are some things you never knew about these classic bite-sized delights.
+Here are some things you never knew about McDonald’s chicken nuggets.

 1985: Bye, McRib; Hello, McDLT